 5. Try being witty

 Everyone loves a logo that makes them smile.
 Look at Amazon for example, and their arrow which mimics a smile while pointing from a to z.
-While this style of logo may be difficult to create and may not be appropriate for every company, when done well witty or clever logos draw much attention.While wit in a logo is great, humor can be a bit more tricky to implement and can easily make a company or brand come across as unprofessional.
+It’s by no means easy creating a witty or clever logo, and in some cases may not be appropriate for a particular brand, though when done well they tend to draw much attention.While wit in a logo is great, humor can be a bit more tricky to implement and can easily make a company or brand come across as unprofessional.
 It’s probably best to leave the humor for tv commercials / ads (ex: Geico), and let the logo simply act as an identifier.
 That doesn’t mean a logo needs to always be serious, just use caution.

 6. Strive to be unique

 Being unique gives your clients an opportunity to stand apart from the crowd.
-For instance, if you notice that a majority of designers use a similar font, try to go for something more unusual or even more traditional, whatever suits your client more.
-Sometimes it takes a brave client to stand out and try something new, but if you present it in a good way, you’ll improve your chance at client satisfaction and memorable design.
+For instance, if you notice that a majority of designers use a similar font, consider something more unusual or even more traditional (as long as it’s still fitting).
+Sometimes it takes a brave client to consider an outside the box design idea, but if you can present it in the right way you may be able to convince them of the benefits.

 7. Work in black and white, add color later

 It’s best to start working in black and white with logo creation.
 This will allow you focus on the basics.
-A bad idea isn’t going to be improved by color – it can only make it worse.
-Wait near the end to pick a color palate.
-It’s the lines, the shapes and ideas that matter.
+A bad idea isn’t going to be improved by color.
+Wait until a design is near completion before exploring color palettes.
+Instead focus on the logo’s lines, shapes, layout, and overall concept.